Navprayas-A-group-of-Innovative-thought/Navprayas-Backend/README.md

 <img src="http://navprayas.in/static/img/pp2.png">
 <h1>Navprayas-A Group of Innovative Thoughts ( Main Website Backend )
-</h1>This will be our official main website.
+</h1>This will be our official main website

 ## Tech Stack